-The School of Renovating along with my podcast, She Renovates, is my way of empowering women.
-I see renovating as a really powerful way for a woman to build financial stability and to have fun and leave a legacy for her family.
+The School of Renovating and my podcast, She Renovates, are my way of empowering women.
+I see renovating as a really powerful way for a woman to build financial stability and have fun and leave a legacy for her family.

-This article is a summary of the information I shared with Svetlana on the art of renovating for profit.
+This article summarises the information I shared with Svetlana on the art of renovating for profit.
 It is a handy guide to get you thinking about how you can get involved in this exciting business model.

 You Must Know These Six Things Before You Begin A Renovation For Profit